marcelauliano/MitoHiFi/README.md

-*The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straightforward.
-Because of the circular nature of the molecule, however, the mitogenome is usually assembled redundantly resulting in multiple-copy mitogenome contigs.
-This pipeline was developed to finalise the assembly and annotate the mitogenome.
-It also considers heteroplasmy and aims to assemble and annotate all the mtDNA variants in your sample, among which MitoHiFi v2.2 will choose a representative as the final genome assembly according to the similarity to the reference genome and gene completeness.
-In addtion, an multiple sequence alignment (MSA) of all the variants is provided to facilitate the analysis of mitochondria heteroplasmy.*
+*The availability of high-quality long reads, such as PacBio HiFi, greatly simplifies the assembly of accurate mitogenomes.
+However, due to the circular nature of the molecule, mitogenomes are typically assembled redundantly, resulting in multicopy mitogenome contigs.
+To address this, we have developed a pipeline specifically designed to finalize the assembly and the annotation of the mitogenome.
+Our pipeline takes into account heteroplasmy, aiming to assemble and annotate all mtDNA variants present in your sample.
+Among these variants, MitoHiFi selects a representative as the final genome assembly based on several criteria including circularization and gene completeness.
+Additionally, MitoHiFi provides multiple intermediate outputs such as coverage and annotation plots and a multiple sequence alignment (MSA) of all the variants, which facilitates the analysis of mitochondrial heteroplasmy.*